Juror of Assize

 There is one sitting court per department.

-It then removes the names of persons who have not attained the age of 23 in the calendar year following the year of the draw.
-He then informs by mail the voters who appear on this preparatory list that they were drawn for jury duty.
+It then removes the names of individuals who have not reached the age of 23 in the course of calendar year which follows the year of the draw.

 Finally, he shall forward the list to the Registry of the Court of Assize.